WWM-housinggame-data-analysis/WWM-R-data-workflow/CONTRIBUTING.md

 This repository supports collaboration between a **supervisor** and **students** developing R analysis code.
 To avoid conflicts and ensure a clear development process, we follow a structured **Git branching workflow**.

+In order to facilitate healthy, constructive behavior in an open and inclusive community, we all respect and abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).

 Please read these instructions before contributing.

 <br>